amazon-ion/ion-schema/docs/cookbook/sql-decimals.md

 by the data type it is assigned. `12.34` can be assigned to `DECIMAL(38,2)` just as easily as `DECIMAL(4,2)`.
 That is to say, precision and scale are a property of the `DECIMAL` data _type_ rather than being inherent in the value.

+On the other hand, the [Ion decimal](https://amzn.github.io/ion-docs/docs/decimal.html) data type has an _exponent_ property instead of a scale property.
+Because an Ion decimal can have more than one encoding, the value of the exponent property is actually the _adjusted exponent_ as defined in the [IBM Hursley Lab General Decimal Arithmetic Specification](https://speleotrove.com/decimal/damodel.html):

+> The _adjusted exponent_ is the value of the exponent of a number when that number is expressed as though in scientific notation with one digit (non-zero unless the coefficient is 0) before any decimal point.
+> This is given by the value of the `exponent+(clength–1)`, where `clength` is the length of the coefficient in decimal digits.

+For example, the adjusted exponent of the values `0.00123d2` and `0.123d0` is the exponent of the adjusted form, `1.23d-1`.
+Informally, the exponent property is like the negation of scale, except that positive and negative numbers are valid exponents, but scale may only be non-negative.
-On the other hand, the Ion decimal data type has no particular precision or scale as it is an _arbitrary precision_ data type—the precision and scale of an Ion decimal value are inherent in the value itself.
+Finally, the Ion decimal _data type_ has no particular precision or exponent as it is an _arbitrary precision_ data type.
+Instead, the precision and exponent of an Ion decimal value are inherent in the value itself.

 As a result of these differences, when converting a value from a SQL `DECIMAL` to an Ion `decimal`, it is _possible_ to preserve the scale of the `DECIMAL` (as it becomes the exponent of the Ion decimal, multiplied by -1), but the precision is lost.
-When converting from an Ion `decimal` to a `DECIMAL(p,s)`, the precision and scale of the Ion value are always lost because the value is converted into having the precision and scale of `DECIMAL(p,s)`.
+When converting from an Ion `decimal` to a `DECIMAL(p,s)`, the precision and exponent of the Ion value are always lost because the value is converted into having the precision and scale of `DECIMAL(p,s)`.

 That being said, here are some questions that one might be trying to answer by modeling SQL `DECIMAL` and how to approach